jma3974/se_project_aroundtheus/README.md

 **Technologies used**

 This is primarily an exercise in responsive design, using media queries.
+Introducing Javascrip arrays and objects.
 Design is provided via Figma (see below)

 **Figma**